Space Jam: A New Legacy: Theatrical and streaming

 Space Jam: A New Legacy was theatrically released by Warner Bros.
 Pictures in the United States on July 16, 2021.
 It was also simultaneously released on HBO Max, available for subscribers of the ad-free plan to view at no extra cost for one month.
 The film premiered in Los Angeles on July 12, 2021.
 In September 2020, SpringHill Company signed a four-year contract with Universal Pictures, making this their fourth and final independent production.

-Samba TV reported that 2.1 million U.S. households streamed the film in its opening weekend, one of the best totals for its AB Warner Bros./HBO Max day-in-date release, with Cleveland being the most-watched city.
+Samba TV reported that 2.1 million U.S. households streamed the film in its opening weekend, one of the best totals for its AB Warner Bros./HBO Max day-in-date release, with Cleveland being the most-watching city.
 The film was watched in over 4.2 million U.S. households by the end of its first 30 days.

 Home media

 Warner Bros.
 Home Entertainment and Studio Distribution Services released Space Jam: A New Legacy on digital on September 3, 2021, and on Ultra HD Blu-ray, Blu-ray, and DVD on October 5.